MissStrong/ICS4U/Unit 1/Note 6 - Loops.md

 ### Break and Continue

-At any point in a loop, you can use the keyword `break` to get out of the loop.
+At any point in a loop, we can use the keyword `break` to get out of the loop.
 The keyword `break` is somewhat controversial in computer science since some programmers consider it bad form.
 I am not one of them.
-You may use it in this course.
+We may use it in this course.

 The keyword `continue` is slightly less controversial, but again, I am okay with you using it in this course.
 When a loop is run and it reaches a `continue`, it skips to the end of the current iteration.